gasto/KanjiMaestro/README.md

 Art and Audio Highlights

+•	Many animations for Maestro(the guide, tutor and questioner) and the dragon, enemies and nemesis.
+•	Many backgrounds perhaps with patterns for the word matching section.
+For the dragon levels, varied scenarios with ice, fire, natural and metalic and high teck themes.
 •	Audio is clear and consise, perhaps some voice acting by myself and other voice actors for il maestro and dragon gestures.
-•	Animations are made in 3D and rendered in 2D so as to use sprites.
+•	Animations are made in 3D or 2D animation tools and rendered in 2D so as to use sprites.
 Smooth animations with colourful characters and items.
 •	Music is tender and lobby-like.
 Lounge songs for the Kanji matching games, and adventure/epic tale style themes for the dragon mini-game.